grafana/grafana/docs/sources/alerting/fundamentals/notifications/notification-policies.md

 {{< figure src="/media/docs/alerting/how-alerting-works.png" max-width="750px" alt="How Alerting works" >}}

-Notification policies are _not_ a list, but rather are structured according to a [tree structure](https://en.wikipedia.org/wiki/Tree_structure).
-This means that each policy can have child policies, and so on.
-The root of the notification policy tree is called the **Default notification policy**.
+Notification policies are _not_ a list, but rather are structured according to a [tree structure](https://en.wikipedia.org/wiki/Tree_structure):

+- The root of the notification policy tree is the **Default notification policy**.
+- Each policy can have child policies.
+- Each policy can have sibling policies, sharing the same parent and hierarchical level.

 Each policy consists of a set of label matchers (0 or more) that specify which labels they are or aren't interested in handling.